Ares-Developers/Ares-docs/new/buildings/custombuildingfoundations.rst

 .. note:: The Custom Foundation Generator located with the Renegade Project Network is incompatible with Google Chrome, and results in gibberish.
   Be advised.

-.. index:: Foundations; Buildings can have any size and shape of custom foundations.

 .. versionadded:: 0.1